vedph/cadmus-doc/deploy/backup.md

 ```sh
 chmod 0600 /root/.pgpass
 ```

+Anyway, this often does not work because when put it in a script the PGPASSWORD variable gets "lost" if not handled correctly.
+So, the approach to set the password explicitly is more effective.

 💡 If you want to download files, just connect to your VM (using your account credentials) via SCP (use your VM IP and port 22).
 You can either use GUI like WinSCP or command line tools.